NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/values.md

 Since the evaluation of string literal values in expressions is case-sensitive, consider writing more than one simple expression to capture variants.

-Cloudflare Business and Enterprise customer plans have access to the `matches` [comparison operator](/ruleset-engine/rules-language/operators/#comparison-operators) which supports regular expressions, so that you can capture multiple variants of a value with a single expression.
+Khulnasoft Business and Enterprise customer plans have access to the `matches` [comparison operator](/ruleset-engine/rules-language/operators/#comparison-operators) which supports regular expressions, so that you can capture multiple variants of a value with a single expression.

 ## Boolean values